Teaching English in Thailand: Living in Thailand

 Housing

-Housing in Thailand varies greatly between simplistic village dwellings and inner city luxury condominiums and houses.
+Housing in Thailand varies greatly between simplistic village dwellings and downtown luxury condominiums and houses.
 There are options for every income bracket and lifestyle choice.
 If living in a luxury Western complex, frequent dining at five star hotels, owning a vehicle and having household staff is important, then a teacher’s salary would likely not accommodate this lifestyle.
 However, most ESL teachers would be able to find suitable apartment accommodations and enjoy a moderate lifestyle at a very reasonable price.

 Generally speaking, a bachelor apartment is a common choice for teachers.
 They are normally a single room with a bathroom, air conditioner, and include basic furniture such as a bed, wardrobe and chair.
 The air conditioner and hot water heater (if included) are usually area units that can be turned on and off as needed.
-As electricity charges are generally above and beyond the rental price and can be quite expensive, being prudent to ensure all units are turned off when leaving the apartment is important and would avoid a large bill at the end of the month.
+As electricity charges are generally above and beyond the rental price and can be quite expensive, being prudent to ensure all units are turned off when leaving the apartment is important to avoid a large bill at the end of the month.

-Some landlords require three months (or more) payment in advance and a better price can often be negotiated with a full year’s payment up front.
+Some landlords require three months' rent (or more) payment in advance and a better price can often be negotiated with a full year’s payment up front.
 As in North America, landlords vary greatly, with some being very attentive to tenants and others responding slowly to requests.
 If possible, securing a reference from a previous tenant is ideal.

 Airfare